bananabrann/traders-of-the-north/readme.md

 * Validator Info

 # Traders of the North
 A longboat full of treasures and loot from a recent successfull raid has docked!
 This has caught the attention of the settlement's top two traders: Ulf and Sigrid.
-The two vikings must use whatever strategy nessesary and bet their way to the top to take home the best loot!
+The two vikings must use whatever strategy necessary and bet their way to the top to take home the best loot!

 # Getting Started
 To download and play, simlpy visit https://bananabrann.github.io/traders-of-the-north/